Apple Car Key Guide: All Supported Vehicles

 Apple Car Key capability isn’t universal even within supported manufacturers.
 Trim level, option packages, and production date determine compatibility.

-Verify Before Purchase: Apple Car Key rarely appears as a standalone option.
+Apple Car Key rarely appears as a standalone option.
 It bundles with premium packages including keyless entry, smartphone integration upgrades, and luxury equipment.
-The Genesis GV60 restricts support to the $7,000 Advanced package.
+Genesis GV60 restricts support to the $7,000 Advanced package.
 Mercedes-Benz requires Premium or Pinnacle trims.
 BMW includes it with Comfort Access.

 Check the window sticker or build sheet.
 Keyless entry or passive entry doesn’t guarantee Apple Car Key support.
 Some vehicles offer traditional keyless entry through radio frequency key fobs without smartphone integration.

-UWB vs. NFC Matters: Vehicles supporting only NFC require tapping the iPhone against the door handle and dashboard reader.
-UWB-equipped vehicles enable passive entry, unlocking as you approach and locking when you walk away.
+Vehicles supporting only NFC require tapping the iPhone against the door handle and dashboard reader.
+UWB-equipped vehicles enable passive entry.
+Unlocking as you approach.
+Locking when you walk away.
 The user experience differs dramatically.

-Apple Watch Functionality Varies: Most Apple Car Key-compatible vehicles support Apple Watch, but functionality may differ from iPhone.
+Most Apple Car Key-compatible vehicles support Apple Watch, but functionality may differ from iPhone.
 Some vehicles require raising your wrist near the door handle to unlock rather than providing true passive entry.
 Dashboard NFC readers may not recognize Apple Watch, requiring the iPhone to enable the start button.
+Test the Apple Watch functionality specifically if you plan to rely on it.

-Setup Requires Physical Key: Initial Apple Car Key configuration requires the vehicle’s physical key fob.
+Initial Apple Car Key configuration requires the vehicle’s physical key fob.
 You can’t set up a digital key using only another digital key.
 If you lose all physical keys, you can’t provision new digital keys until the dealer programs replacement fobs.
+Keep at least one physical key secured safely.

-Backup Key Fob Recommended: Digital keys fail when iPhone batteries die, software glitches occur, or wireless systems malfunction.
-Keep a physical key fob accessible.
+Digital keys fail when iPhone batteries die, software glitches occur, or wireless systems malfunction.
+Keeping a physical key fob accessible remains prudent.
 Some owners store backup fobs in magnetic hide-a-key boxes under the vehicle or in wallets separate from their primary iPhone.
+Digital convenience functions reliably until it doesn’t, making redundancy the difference between inconvenience and being stranded.

 An Industry Standard

-Five years into its existence, Apple Car Key transitioned from BMW exclusive to industry standard.
-Twenty manufacturers support it.
-Thirteen more join in 2026.
-The holdouts grow fewer as customer expectation shifts from “nice to have” to “why doesn’t my $60,000 vehicle work with my iPhone?”
+Five years into its existence, Apple Car Key has transitioned from BMW exclusive to industry standard.
+Twenty manufacturers currently support the technology, with thirteen additional brands joining in 2026.
+Holdouts diminish as customer expectations shift from viewing the feature as a luxury to questioning why premium vehicles costing $60,000 or more fail to integrate with their iPhones.

-The technology works.
-NFC provides reliable tap-to-unlock across all supported vehicles.
+The technology works reliably.
+NFC provides consistent tap-to-unlock across all supported vehicles.
 UWB passive entry, where available, delivers the seamless experience that makes physical keys feel archaic.
 Security matches or exceeds traditional key fobs through hardware-based encryption and relay attack protection.

 The cost advantage is absolute.
 Zero dollars versus subscription fees ranging from $8 to $30 monthly.
 Over a typical seven-year ownership period, that’s $672 to $2,520 saved by using the feature built into the iPhone you already own.